-- Compliance with ISO 14001.
+- · Compliance with ISO 14001.

-- Compliance with the EMP.
+- · Compliance with the EMP.

 - · New issues are covered within the EMP.

 All actions identified during the auditing process must be addressed in a timely manner.
 These addressed actions must then be reviewed to ensure effective implementation before being 'closed out'.
-Additionally reports to the Northern Territory Government will be made based on audit findings in accordance with the Port Operating Deed:
+Additionally reports to the Northern Territory Government will be made based on audit findings in accordance with the Port Operating Deed.

-The Port Manager must provide a report to the Northern Territory Government within 30 days after 30 June 2016 and within 30 days after each anniversary of 30 June 2016 describing the Port Manager and Port Lessee's compliance with the Environmental Management Plan; and the extent (if any) to which Port Manager or Port Lessee has failed to comply with the Environmental Management Plan and how any non-compliances have been or are proposed to be addressed.
+DP must provide a report to the Northern Territory Government within 30 days after each anniversary of 30 June 2016 describing the Port Manager and Port Lessee's compliance with the Environmental Management Plan; and the extent (if any) to which Port Manager or Port Lessee has failed to comply with the Environmental Management Plan and how any non-compliances have been or are proposed to be addressed.